-Cichlids are some of the most colorful fish in the fishkeeping industry, which unsurprisingly makes them some of the most popular too.
+Cichlids are some of the most colorful fish in the fishkeeping world, which unsurprisingly makes them some of the most popular too.

-These fish can be found all around the world so they’re a really diverse group.
-There is a species to suit everyone; each species has a different pattern and color scheme.
+These fish can be found all around the world, so they’re a really diverse group.
+There is a species to suit everyone, and each species has a different pattern and color scheme.

-They can be difficult to look after due to their aggressive nature, which can be unexpected for someone buying their first one.
-This shouldn’t put you off though as these are social creatures that can easily be kept by someone who knows how to care for them.
+Cichlids can be difficult to look after due to their aggressive nature, which can be unexpected for someone buying their first one.
+This shouldn’t put you off though, as cichlids are social creatures that can easily be kept by someone who knows how to care for them.

 This article will cover everything you need to know about cichlids, including their care, habitat, and compatibility.
 We’ll also discuss some of the most popular species.